mathewlowry/myhub-gpt/AI4Communities on the Fediverse.md

 What I don't know, however:

 * how effective will some of the AI services explored in  [[AI4Communities post]] be on the Fediverse?
-After all, content discovery algorithms can discover content from an instance which isn't connected to its home village
+After all, a content discovery algorithm cannot discover content from an instance which isn't connected in some way to its home village
 * how much protocol development would be required?
 * is AI4communities a good cultural fit for the Fediverse?